fluent/fluentd-docker-image/README.md

 CMD exec fluentd -c /fluentd/etc/$FLUENTD_CONF -p /fluentd/plugins $FLUENTD_OPT
 ```

+Note: This example runs `apk add build-base ruby-dev` so that you can install Fluentd plugins that contain native extensions (they are removed immediately after plugin installation).
+If you're sure that plugins don't include native extensions, you can omit it to make image build faster.

 ### 5. Build image

 Use `docker build` command to build the image.
 This example names the image "custom-fluentd:latest":